dotnet/docs-maui/docs/user-interface/layouts/relativelayout.md

 }
 ```

-In this example, `BoxView` objects are added to the `RelativeLayout` using an `Add` overload that requires a `Expression<Func<Rectangle>>` to specify the position and size of each child.
+In this example, `BoxView` objects are added to the `RelativeLayout` using an `Add` overload that requires a `Expression<Func<Rect>>` to specify the position and size of each child.
 The position of the `Label` is defined using an `Add` overload that requires optional `Constraint` objects, in this case created by the `Constraint.Constant` method.

 > [!NOTE]
 > A `RelativeLayout` that uses absolute values can position and size children so that they don't fit within the bounds of the layout.